Abdelhamid Abaaoud: Paris attacks and death

 By 16 November 2015, French and Belgian security services were focused on Abaaoud, who they believed to have been the leader of the Paris attacks.

 On 18 November, French authorities conducted a raid that ended in the injury of five police officers, three deaths, and at least five arrests, although some reports later indicated eight.
 The raid took place in the suburb of Saint-Denis in north Paris, and targeted Abaaoud.
 He was later confirmed to be one of the three fatalities in the raid.

 The police were aware that Hasna Ait Boulahcen, a suspect in a drug ring investigation during which her telephone was tapped, also of Moroccan origin, was an associate of Abaaoud.
 They followed her to a Saint-Denis apartment building at 8 Rue Corbillon on 17 November and saw Abaaoud entering with her.
 This was the building where the subsequent raid started at 4:20 am on 18 November.

 The prosecutor's office said that Abaaoud's body was found in the apartment that had been targeted in the raid and that the identification was made using skin samples, according to some published reports.
 However, other reports referred to identification by fingerprint samples taken from Abaaoud's mutilated body which had been riddled with bullets and bits of shrapnel from a grenade explosion.
 Abaaoud's fingerprints were found on an AK-47 rifle found in an abandoned car.

 According to French Interior Minister Bernard Cazeneuve, Abaaoud had "played a decisive role" in the Paris attacks and played a part in four of six terror attacks foiled since spring of 2015, with one alleged jihadist claiming Abaaoud had trained him personally.
 The French prosecutor also stated on 24 November that Abaaoud was planning another attack in La Défense, a major business district in the Paris Metropolitan Area.
-West Midlands Police also recovered nearly 50 video clips and digital photographs from his phone.
+In Britain, West Midlands Police also recovered nearly 50 video clips and digital photographs from his phone.
 Among the photos were those of the Bull Ring shopping centre in Birmingham and other locations in the city.
 Abaaoud had visited the United Kingdom in August 2015.
 He arrived at Dover by ferry despite being hunted by Belgian authorities.

 Connections to other jihadists

 Abaaoud and Salah Abdeslam were in prison together in Belgium.
 Abaaoud was apparently connected to Sharia4Belgium.

-Abaaoud was thought by counter-terrorism officials to have been close to Abu Bakr al-Bagdadi, and the link between ISIL leadership in Syria and terror cells operating in Europe.
-He was also connected to Charaffe al Mouadan, who was based in Syria and a participating member of ISIS prior to his death on 24 December 2015.
+Abaaoud was thought by counter-terrorism officials to have been close to Abu Bakr al-Bagdadi, and the link between IS leadership in Syria and terror cells operating in Europe.
+He was also connected to Charaffe al Mouadan, who was based in Syria and a participating member of IS prior to his death on 24 December 2015.

 On 5 December, officials confirmed Abaaoud had two connections living in the Bordesley Green and Alum Rock areas of Birmingham, England.